 Japanese Puffer fish

 The Japanese puffer fish does something amazing to attract a mate.
 Although he has no flashy colors or a dance to do, he is able to make a beautiful display in the sand.
 These intricate designs will be washed away by the current unless he works on it constantly.

 Peacock spiders use a dance and also a display of bright colors in an attempt to impress a female and be able to mate.
 If a male doesn’t impress the female, she will try to kill and eat him.

 When an animal displays reversed sex roles, the female will put in more effort than the male when looking for a mate.
 Also in some animals, the males will be the ones to carry and take care of the offspring.
 Seahorses are an example of this.
 A female seahorse will deposit up to 2,000 eggs into a pouch on the side of a males body.
 The male will then carry these eggs until they are ready to be born.
 This is typically around 45 days.

 Another way to have reversed sex roles is to be hermaphroditic.
 An example of this are clown fish.
 Clown fish are all born male but the most dominant male will become the only female in the group.

 In some species such as shore birds, the sex roles are dependent on the ratio of males to females.
 When there are more females than males, conventional sex roles will be used.
-When there are more males than females, the females will compete for the males for breeding while the males will take care of the offspring.
+When there are more males than females, the females will compete for males to mate with, while the males will take care of the offspring.
 This is an example of how environmental conditions can lead to reversed sex roles.
-In other species where sex roles are reverses, parental investment and the availability of mates can also lead to sex role reversals.
+In other species where sex roles are reversed, parental investment and the availability of mates can lead to sex role reversals.